 CHEM 227 Inorganic and Analytical Chemistry Lab (4) Two hours of lecture and six hours of laboratory per week.
-Prerequisite: CHEM 113, CHEM 133, or CHEM 143, or (CHEM 135 and CHEM 136).
+Prerequisite: CHEM113, or CHEM143, or (CHEM135 and CHEM136).
 Laboratory in inorganic chemistry and quantitative analysis for chemistry and biochemistry majors.

-CHEM 233 Organic Chemistry I (4) Three hours of lecture, three hours of laboratory, and one hour of discussion/recitation per week.
-Prerequisite: A grade of C or better in CHEM 113 or CHEM 133 or CHEM 153.
-Credit will be granted for only one of the following: CHEM 104, CHEM 233, CHEM 255.
-The chemistry of carbon: aliphatic compounds, aromatic compounds, stereochemistry, arenes, halides, alcohols, esters, and spectroscopy.
+CHEM 231 Organic Chemistry I (3) Three hours of lecture and one hour of discussion/recitation per week.
+Prerequisite: (CHEM131 and CHEM132) or (CHEM113 or CHEM153) or (CHEM135 and CHEM135) or (CHEM146 and CHEM147).
+A grade of C or better in the prerequisite is required of Life Science majors and recommended for all students.
+Not open to students who have completed CHEM233 or CHEM237.
+Credit will be granted for only one of the following: CHEM104, CHEM231, CHEM233 or CHEM237.
+Formerly CHEM 233.
+The chemistry of carbon: aliphatic compounds, aromatic compounds, stereochemistry, arenes, halides, alcohols, esters and spectroscopy.